 - to be jointly responsible with the City Manager for the coordination of City communication with the public and the news media including outreach initiatives to the citizens and general public through various media venues.

-Annually, the Mayor hosts a State of the City event where an outline of the Mayor’s legislative proposals and policy directions for the upcoming year are presented:
+Annually, the Mayor hosts a State of the City event where an outline of the Mayor’s legislative proposals and policy directions for the upcoming year are presented.
+Click here to view past State of the City presentations.

 To keep citizens informed, the Mayor writes a monthly article in the Hill Country Weekly newspaper titled "Mayor Maxton's Message".